invopop/gobl.fatturapa/README.md

 ## Notes

 - In all cases Go structures have been written using the same naming from the XML style document.
-This means names are not repeated in tags and generally makes it a bit easier map the XML output to the internal structures.
+This means names are not repeated in tags and generally makes it a bit easier to map the XML output to the internal structures.

 ## Integration Tests